March Madness Betting Online

-You can always enter your bracket in the office or bar pool, just like you have for years, or any number of free bracket contests across the country.
+You can always enter your bracket in the office or bar pool or any number of free bracket contests across the country.
 But in Tennessee, there are more betting options for the NCAA Tournament than ever before.
-That’s because legal and regulated online sports betting launched in the state ahead of March Madness 2021.
+That’s because legal and regulated online sports betting is now here.

-Here’s how you can now bet on March Madness in Tennessee, find live odds for every game, spot the best free and paid bracket contests, and find everything else you need to know about betting on the NCAA Tournament in Tennessee.
-Jump to the best bracket contests here.
+Here’s how you can now bet on March Madness in Tennessee, find live odds for every game and spot the best free and paid bracket contests.
+Jump right to the best bracket contests here.

 Tennessee sports betting is only available online and via mobile.
 That means you can bet on sports in Tennessee from your phone or computer as long as you are 21 or older and inside state lines.
 March Madness betting will be available on licensed online sportsbooks and their apps, which you can download to your phone or tablet.